adap/flower/baselines/fedwav2vec2/README.md

 poetry shell
 ```

+When you run this baseline for the first time, you need first to download the data-to-client mapping files as well as the `TED-LIUM-3`` dataset.

 ```bash
 # Then create a directory using the same name as you'll use for `dada_dir` in your config (see conf/base.yaml)
 mkdir data